 Mike Jeffries’ arrest followed a BBC investigation and a class action lawsuit that uncovered the widespread sex trafficking ring.
 Prior to his arrest, Jeffries was sued in 2023 in a class action lawsuit by dozens of former Abercrombie & Fitch models for sex trafficking.
 The BBC investigation, which later became the basis for a documentary and podcast, revealed that Jeffries, along with his partners, threw “sex events” around the world, coercing young models to participate through “fraud and deceptive tactics.”
 These tactics included misleading the victims into believing these events would be modeling opportunities and warned them that not participating would harm their careers.
 If convicted, Jeffries, now 80 years old, will be facing life in prison.

 Since the beginning of Jeffries’ tenure as CEO of Abercrombie & Fitch in 1992, he has faced numerous controversies and lawsuits regarding the brand’s image.
 Throughout the 1990s and early 2000s, the brand’s image was built around the idea of the “cool All-American” teenager; it was marketed using predominantly white upper-class teenagers who fit conventional beauty standards.
-It then sexualized these models through advertisements and sold the image to a generation of teenagers to aspire to.
-This brand’s overt message of “exclusion” led to two prominent lawsuits accusing the company of discriminating against people of color.
+It then sexualized these models through advertisements and sold this image to a generation of teenagers as something to aspire to.
+The brand’s overt message of “exclusion” led to two prominent lawsuits accusing the company of discriminating against people of color.
 In 2003, Abercrombie settled a class action lawsuit that alleged they terminated employees of color because they did not fit their brand image.
 In 2015, the United States Supreme Court ruled in favor of Samantha Elauf, a Muslim woman who was denied employment at Abercrombie due to her hijab.
 Jeffries’ fetishization and obsession with young, white and conventionally attractive teenagers bled into the brand’s image and left a controversial mark.
 It ultimately harmed a generation of teenagers by reinforcing stereotypes and creating an unrealistic standard of beauty, which was constantly depicted in Abercrombie’s advertisements.